Stages of ALS

-In general, though, the progression of ALS can be divided up into three stages: early, middle, and late.
+There are no defined stages of ALS; however, the progression of the disease can be divided up into three stages: early, middle, and late.

 The early stages of ALS are usually marked by muscle weakness, tightness, cramping, and/or twitching.
 These muscular issues may cause the patient to drop things, trip and fall, or have difficulty doing common physical movements such as buttoning clothes.